 Each student is required to contact his/her assigned teacher weekly.
 Contact is defined as: e-mail, chat, submitted assignment or posted message on the class message board.
 If a student experiences technical problems, the attendance officer will take this into consideration when evaluating absences.
 The attendance policy provides specifics regarding active participation and truancy.
 A detailed attendance policy is in place and there will be monthly internal audits on a sample of the student body to verify active participation.
-Students are expected to complete at least one lesson in every course every week that school is in session.
-The School is required by law to remove a student who misses 105 consecutive hours of learning opportunities.
+Students are expected to complete at least six units every week that school is in session.
+Full time students are expected to complete 920 hours of learning opportunities in a school year.